ntakouris/tfx-pipelines-playground/README.md

-# YouTube TFX Pipelines
+# TFX Pipelines Playground

-An introductory video series for End to End Machine Learning Pipelines using Tensorflow Extended.
+This is basically the TFX Example of chicago taxi trips pipeline with some extra stuff going on like Tuning and some notebooks for visualization.

 ## Repository Contents